google/android-cuttlefish/staging/host/frontend/webrtc_operator/Readme.md

 Additional endpoints are allowed and are up to the specific applications.
-Extending the messages below with additional fields should be done with extreme care, prefixing the field names with an applciation specific word is strongly recommended.
+Extending the messages below with additional fields should be done with extreme care, prefixing the field names with an application specific word is strongly recommended.
 The same holds true for creating new message types.

 Devices connect to the *register_device* endpoint and send these types of